Mid June this ad appeared on Facebook from The Netherlands Dance Theatre (NDT).

 Regardless of how much control or power he had in this online workshop thing, he should have some sense of awareness about it.

 If he’d had that and still said such thing and agreed to use it on the webpage for promotional purpose under the title ‘Improvisation Workshop’, then, his action is certainly ignorant or arrogant and becomes even imperialistic – framed and supported by NDT the big institution backed by ABN AMRO the cooperate bank – to claim their freedom in the field they’d had not much idea of nor interests in knowing the diversity and depth in it prior to their claim, and here the worst part, as a means of escape from their restricted reality in their usual field.
-(I used they/their as the quote is used as a promotional text it belongs to NDT as whole rather than him as an independent dancer)
+(I used they/their as the quote is used as a promotional text it belongs to NDT as whole rather than him as an independent dancer) This whole dynamic gave me an image.

 A small bunch of privileged, culturally high-positioned people coming to a small region of its country, where is usually neglected by them due to its very different cultural practice, in order to claim their freedom because they’ve got a trouble in their usually well-protected territory to claim it there – as a means of escape from that trouble, which in fact the whole country was having the same trouble, and the small region was actually hit worse than from where they ‘escaped.’
 And naming their way to claim their freedom ‘Improvisation’ taken from the name of that region they moved in temporarily.